Aliti-Coding/graduation_project/readme.md

 ## 1.2.
 News Outlets
 Proof of concept case.
 Applying the model on different news article outlets and comparing their sentimental values for the same covered event.

-Idea could be further used to classify political orientation of different news outlets and individual articles, but out of scope for this project.
+Classify political orientation of different news outlets and individual articles, but out of scope for this project.

+Use tf-idf for the same covered event to give a summary on the different news article.
+We can then compare the articles and see what words are used.

 ## 1.3.
 Business Value
 The main goal of the project is to implement a sentiment analysis model that can be used on any piece of english text.
 As a creator on for example YouTube the model could be used to analyse comments over time to pinpoint potential problems with content without needing to read all the comments.